Dharma-aaryan/Time-Keeper/replit.md

 - **Build Tool**: Vite for fast development and optimized production builds

 The frontend follows a page-based structure with reusable components, implementing features like:
-- Dashboard with time tracking widgets
+- Executive dashboard with project overview widgets
-- Project management interface
+- Advanced analytics with interactive charts
-- Timesheet submission and approval workflows
+- Project status tracking and timeline visualization
-- Team management and reporting
+- Team performance monitoring and resource utilization

 ## Backend Architecture